 And whilst this has not yet been proved, may respond to a course of antibiotics.

-Another less encouraging slant: after spinal surgery patients are highly likely to develop modic changes, and hence chronic back pain.
+There's another even more discouraging slant; after spinal surgery patients are highly likely to develop modic changes, and hence chronic back pain.

 Want to know what it's really like in a Chiropractic Practice.
 What really happens at the coalface.
 What conditions are treated, the drama, the fun and laughter, the tears and the tragedy?
 Bernard Preston's books have been described by one reader as

 "Gems, both funny and healthful, from the life and work of a chiropractor."